RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 One approach is that instead of waiting for the result of a specific ``question_id``, you specify the type of question you want, then wait for a user to send you a question ID with the appropriate content and settings.

-To make this easier, we allow you to pass some extra arguments to ``getFinalAnswer()``.
+To make this easier, we provide a method called ``getFinalAnswerIfMatches()``.
 This will throw an error not only if the question is not yet answered, but also if the content doesn't match, the bond or timeout is too low, or the arbitrator is not the one you expect.

 .. code-block:: javascript
    :linenos:

-    function getFinalAnswer(
+    function getFinalAnswerIfMatches(
         bytes32 question_id,
         bytes32 content_hash,
         address arbitrator,